Matteo Pessina: AC Milan

-Despite avoiding relegation, Monza was forced to restart from the Serie D due to a bankruptcy: Pessina became a free agent, and was signed by AC Milan on 30 June 2015.
+Despite avoiding relegation, Monza was forced to restart from the Serie D due to bankruptcy: Pessina became a free agent and was signed by AC Milan on 30 June 2015.

 Loans to Lecce, Catania and Como

 Pessina was promptly sent on loan to Lecce in the Lega Pro in August 2015.
 During the 2015–16 season, Pessina was used infrequently: he only made one appearance in the Coppa Italia Lega Pro and three in the league.

 In January 2016, the loan was interrupted and Pessina was loaned out to Catania.
 Even in his second loan spell, he was used infrequently, playing only one league game in the second half of the season.

 In summer 2016, Pessina was loaned out to Como.
 He played as a starter in the 2016–17 season, making two appearances in the Coppa Italia, three in the Coppa Italia Lega Pro, 35 in the league (scoring nine goals) and one in the promotion play-offs.